asifsajjad-projects/Technical-paper_caching/README.md

 As a developer, caching can be controlled by introducing certain tags in our HTML file which defines how a web browser will perform cache and check for the freshness of content.
 The contents which are naturally static such as font type, company logo, basic javascript, etc. are assigned very long TTLs and thus they are prevented from server traffic whenever the page reloads.
 In this way, only certain dynamic data and contents are transferred over the network which results in less bandwidth consumption from both the server and host sides.
 Since most of the website is already cached at the user's place, the interrupted or failed network request will not significantly reduce user experience on the site.

-HTTP cache responses are typically added to `GET` request method and the following status codes are returned by the server:
+HTTP cache responses are typically added to the `GET` request method and the following status codes are returned by the server:

 - Successful results of a retrieval request: a `200 (OK)` response to a GET request containing a resource like HTML documents, images, or files.
 - Permanent redirects: a `301 (Moved Permanently)` response.